GluuFederation/docs-ce-prod/3.1.1/source/integration/saas/office.md

 #### 'ImmutableID' nameID configuration

-This is a 'persistent' type nameID; base attribute 'objectguid'
+This is a 'persistent' type nameID; base attribute 'objectguid'.
+Follow the doc on how to create [custom NameID doc](https://gluu.org/docs/ce/3.1.1/admin-guide/attribute/#defining-nameid)

 ##### Configuration in 'attribute-resolver.xml.vm', the velocity template file: